IoneAS22/Holi_Festival_Landing_Page/README.md

   * classList<br>

 [X] GSAP
-  * Amination on the Navbar and the Hero Section<br>
+  * Animation on the Navbar and the Hero Section<br>

 You can check this project working at: https://ionealves.github.io/Holi_Festival_Landing_Page/